What to do if…

 Do not do these things

-- Don’t spend or send any of the deposited money to someone else if there’s any chance it could be reversed (a very common scam pattern).
+- Don’t send, return, or spend deposited money for someone else if there is any chance the deposit could be reversed.

 What to do now